 Vincent Gigante biography

-Vincent Gigante - known as the "Oddfather" - was an Italian-American mobster and boss of the Genovese crime family.
+Born in New York City in 1928, Vincent Gigante—also known by such nicknames as "the Chin" and "the Oddfather"—was an Italian-American mobster who became head of the Genovese crime family in the early 1980s (though he wasn't officially named boss until the early '90s).
 He was known to wander the streets of Greenwich Village in a bathrobe, an elaborate act to make him seem insane.
 In 2003, this bizarre gangster admitted to have faked his mental problems for decades to protect him while on trial.
 He died in 2005 at a medical center for federal prisoners.

 After a boxing career that lasted 24 fights, joining the Army and subsequently being discharged for "anti-social behavior," Gigante took up a life of crime.
 Gigante's rise through the world of organized crime was bizarre.
 He was chosen by Capo Tommy Eboli to murder Genovese family boss Frank Costello, but botched the hit.
 Most would have thought that this mistake would have ended Gigante's life, but inexplicably he had risen to the rank of consigliere by the mid-1970s.

-When Genovese family boss Tony Salerno suffered a stroke in 1981 and took a six month hiatus to recover, it is suspected that the Genovese family appointed Gigante as boss.
+It is presumed that the Genovese family appointed Gigante as boss in the early 1980s, after Genovese family boss Tony Salerno suffered a stroke in 1981 and took a six-month hiatus to recover.
 Salerno was still presented as the family boss, but it was known within the organized crime world that Gignate ran the family.

 After Salerno was sent to prison in 1992, Gigante was revealed as the head of the family.
-With no one to hide behind, Gigante resorted to a tactic he had used to beat earlier attempts at criminal convictions, he acted insane.
+With no one to hide behind, Gigante resorted to a tactic that he'd used to beat earlier attempts at criminal convictions: faking insanity.
 Between 1969 and 1990, Gigante checked himself into a psychiatric hospital 22 times.
 The sight of Gigante walking through the streets of Greenwich Village dressed in a bathrobe and mumbling to himself became common.

 This act worked until 1997, when Salvatore Gravano testified that Gigante was sane and was the head of the Genovese family.
 He was convicted of numerous counts related to racketeering and murder conspiracy and received a 12-year prison sentence.